Students: Filter by the "Creative Citizens" course tag in Workday to find and register for the courses listed below.

 Amana Harris and Jack Leamy

 Food holds the history of our struggles and resilience.
-But what is the potential of food as an art making material?
+But what is the potential of food as a creative material for intervention?
 This course connects the intersections of food, form, and political action.
-Through readings by interdisciplinary scholars and hands-on action including Feed the Hungry, urban farming, and cooking, we will use food as a lens to decolonize constructions of race, class, and gender.
+Through readings by interdisciplinary scholars and hands-on action including Glide Memorial’s Feed the Hungry, urban farming, and cooking, we will use food as a lens to decolonize constructions of race, class, and gender.
 We will also learn about the history of why and how food has been traditionally excluded from the realm of fine art.
-Coursework includes material investigations, the making of images and objects, creative writing, readings, critiques, and visiting artists.
 The course will culminate in a final project that connects the coursework with each student’s creative practice.

 Philosophy and Critical Theory

 The paradoxical but very hopeful lesson that we are learning at a planetary scale from the convergence of the ‘space age’, climate change, Covid-19, information technology, and the global economy is that we all belong to one vast interconnected socio-ecological system.
 [In this course, we will study] EcoDomics (building, making, architecture) and the aesthetic(s) of the common(s).
 Two concepts I envision together as an “art of living and making (in) common(s),” that is, an alternative array of theories and practices that call us to respond to the deeply amoral instrumentalization of the human, non-human, and more-than-human, and invite us to learn how to live in common and how to make and build commons.
 The aim is to help design and construct worlds of belonging more attuned to life, to develop alternative models of democracy and everyday living, where data are not just tools of surveillance and exploitation for the many and sources of power and super-profits for the very few, but public goods for the benefit of all.